rmolinamir/react-svg-library/README.md

 `icon`                  |         You may decide which icon to import by using this prop, all of the icons are showcased in the library with their respective names below the icons.
 `gradient`              |         Some icons have gradient fills (like the `calendar-gradient`) SVG icon, it is an array of two values, [`startingColor`, `finalColor`], check the showcase `calendar-gradient` for an example.
 `animationFill`         |         The loading SVG animations have different paths that can be filled with different colors, you may check the showcase **Loading Animations** section for examples.
 `clipPathFill`          |         The SVG images in the **Rating** section have what are known as `clipPaths`, [more info here about clipPaths](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath).
 The clipping path restricts the region to which paint can be applied, meaning the SVG image can be partially filled with color.
-You may check the examples on the showcase for more information.
+You may check the examples in the showcase for more information.

 ### Underlines